Welcome to Nemasket Hill

 - 12/6/2014 – Photos from the Stone Dedication Ceremony:

 - Stone Dedication Ceremony – Saturday December 6 at 11 am Angels in America will be unveiling the stone for the babies at Nemasket Hill Cemetery!
 Mark your calendars and come and join us – gathering at COA immediately following.
 ALL are welcome.
 Thank you to all who supported the 5k and the efforts to get this done.

 Nemasket Hill Cemetery is a cemetery located in Middleborough, Massachusetts.
 It was set aside as a burial ground in 1662, and is the oldest in Middleborough.
 The oldest engraved headstone here (and within the town of Middleborough) is that of Elizabeth Vaughan, who died on June 24, 1693.

-The Nemasket Hill Cemetery Association holds Annual Meetings on the third Saturday in April at the Middleborough Public Library.
-The meeting are open to the public.
+The Nemasket Hill Cemetery Association will hold its Annual Meetings on Saturday, April 29, 2017 at the Middleborough Public Library.
+The meeting is open to the public.

 The cemetery has been in continuous operation since it was established.
 The cemetery was incorporated on March 24, 1885.
 The Nemasket Cemetery Sewing Circle was a group that was active in the early part of the 1900s and they raised funds that financed various cemetery improvement projects.
 In 1919, a bridge was erected from North Street over the Nemasket River and connected to wooden stairs that ascended the hill to access the cemetery.
 The bridge is no longer present, but the stairs remain.
 During the 1920s, a Chapel was built.
 In 2009, the cemetery added a columbarium.